CarsonDDD/3380project/README.md

 # NarutoDatabase

-This program's `makefile` is designed and tested for mac.
+This program's `makefile` is designed and tested for mac E2-420.

 the command `help` shows the help menu and all the commands